Kaushalkolhe2003/Java_Dev/README.md

 To run a specific project or module, navigate to its directory and follow the instructions provided in its README file.

 ## Resources
-## Here are some useful resources that I found helpful during my learning journey:
+# Here are some useful resources that I found helpful during my learning journey:
--Official Java Documentation
+- Official Java Documentation
--Spring Framework Documentation
+- Spring Framework Documentation
--Hibernate Documentation
+- Hibernate Documentation
--JUnit Documentation
+- JUnit Documentation

 ## Contributing
--I welcome contributions to enhance this learning repository.
+- I welcome contributions to enhance this learning repository.
 If you have any suggestions, improvements, or new learning modules to add, please feel free to submit a pull request or open an issue.

--Thank you for visiting my Java Full Stack Development repository.
+- Thank you for visiting my Java Full Stack Development repository.
 I hope you find the resources and projects helpful.
 Happy coding! make this correct file readme.md